UPDATED & APPROVED 11.6.2023

 Appeals

-You may appeal any penalty by making a written appeal to the Compliance Committee at Local 122’s office within fifteen (15) days of the date of notice of penalty.
+You may appeal any penalty imposed by the Compliance Committee by making a written appeal to the Executive Board at Local 122’s office within fifteen (15) days of the date of notice of penalty.
 You must include any documents supporting your appeal.
 Appeals of penalties for being Late, No Call No Show or Late Cancel must be based on a verifiable emergency.

-Your written appeal should indicate if you wish to appear in person before the Compliance Committee.
-The Compliance Committee may also request that you appear in person.
-If you have requested to appear in person, or if the Compliance Committee has requested that you appear, the Compliance Committee will hold a hearing on the appeal within forty-five (45) days of receipt of your appeal, except for extenuating circumstances.
-The Compliance Committee will notify you of the date, time and place of the appeal hearing.
+Your written appeal should indicate if you wish to appear in person before the Executive Board.
+The Executive Board may also request that you appear in person.
+If you have requested to appear in person, or if the Executive Board has requested that you appear, the Executive Board will hold a hearing on the appeal within forty-five (45) days of receipt of your appeal, except for extenuating circumstances.
+The Executive Board will notify you of the date, time and place of the appeal hearing.
 If you fail to appear at the hearing, your appeal shall be dismissed and the penalty upheld.
-Otherwise, the Compliance Committee shall hear your appeal and make a determination as to your guilt or innocence.
-The decision of the committee shall be final and binding on all parties and no further appeal shall be available to you for the offense.
+Otherwise, the Executive Board shall hear your appeal and make a determination as to your guilt or innocence.
+The decision of the Executive Board shall be final and binding on all parties and no further appeal shall be available to you for the offense.

 Complaints